 The Machine Behind the Number

-A sentencing gap does not simply appear at sentencing.
-It is built across the entire case — a series of human decisions at every stage, shaped by assumptions so deep they do not feel like assumptions.
-To understand the 19.1% gap, you must understand the machine that produces it, and that machine begins not with the judge but with the prosecutor.
+A sentencing gap does not just appear at sentencing.
+It is built across the entire case.
+A series of human decisions at every stage shape it, driven by assumptions so deep they do not feel like assumptions.
+To understand the 19.1% gap, you must understand the machine that produces it.
+That machine begins not with the judge but with the prosecutor.

-Sonja Starr and M. Marit Rehavi, in their landmark study of federal prosecutorial discretion, demonstrated that charging decisions account for a substantial portion of the sentencing gap.
-Federal prosecutors have enormous discretion in choosing what charges to bring, whether to invoke mandatory minimum sentences, and what plea bargains to offer (Rehavi & Starr, Journal of Political Economy, Vol. 122, No. 6, 2014).
+Sonja Starr and M. Marit Rehavi showed in their landmark study that charging decisions account for much of the sentencing gap.
+Federal prosecutors have enormous power in choosing what charges to bring, whether to trigger mandatory minimum sentences, and what plea bargains to offer (Rehavi & Starr, Journal of Political Economy, Vol. 122, No. 6, 2014).

-This is critical, because a prosecutor who charges a Black defendant with an offense carrying a ten-year mandatory minimum and offers the white defendant a plea to a lesser charge without a mandatory minimum has already guaranteed a sentencing gap.
+This matters because a prosecutor who charges a Black defendant with an offense carrying a ten-year mandatory minimum and offers the white defendant a plea to a lesser charge has already guaranteed a sentencing gap.
 The judge does not create the disparity.
 She inherits it.

 The Sentencing Pipeline: Where Disparity Is Built